CharlieLiu17/league-crawler/README.txt

 A virtual environment is recommended to donwnload the necessary packages.

-Use "pip install -r requirements.txt" to download the packages needed (make sure pip is up-to-date, as some packages need it to be)!
+Use "pip install -r requirements.txt" to download the packages needed.

-Then, run the following in the python interpreter:

-  >>> import nltk
-  >>> nltk.download('wordnet')

 Once all packages are installed, navigate to terminal and open to the root directory of this repository (the upper-level tutorial folder)

 The spider's code can be found under tutorial/spiders as "leaguespider.py"